Wednesday, December 3, 2025

 Much like Super Metroid, the Power Bombs lead to the Grappling Beam.
 The latter is a lot of fun, as expected.

 Again like Super Metroid, the Grappling Beam leads to an X-Ray scope... though in this case it's an actual visor that compliments the Thermal Visor by seeing things that it can't.
 While Thermal vision helps with spotting foes and power conduits, the X-Ray Visor lets you see walls that are breakable.
-One particularly cool little thing about this visor is that you can look through Samus' hand with it and OH MY GOD THERE ARE BONES IN THERE!
+One particularly cool little thing about this visor is that you can look through Samus' hand with it.

 For starters, you don't need like 4,000 rupees for this, plus this is actually fun.
 You can get started on it early, too.
 I usually wait until the end and then look for all of them at once, but this time around I got as many as I could before the endgame.